compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step4.md

 ## Extra Challenges

 These are some extra challenges you can attempt to build your understanding further, and make your interpreter more feature-complete.
 None of them are required for a fully-functional interpreter.
 They are listed in order of subjective difficulty; if you struggle on the later ones, you should move on to the next step and come back later.
 Depending on your language choice, they might be easier or harder than anticipated!

+- Add a REPL command `:env` that prints the contents of the current environment.

 - Add a basic import system: define another top-level declaration called `import`, which takes a filename; loads that file; evaluates all of the top level declarations stored in it; and extends the current environment with these declarations.
 For example, if `foo.lisp` contains the following: